 Embracing shared meanings offers one solution, a solution likely so complex in relation to its topic that it would be best achieved by utilizing computing resources.

 Such a thing of course requires a complex architecture to map to.
-That's where I would like to see ONT come in.
+That's where I would like to see Global Meanings come in.